Hoyasumii/avengers-endgame/README.md

 Scott Lang: What the hell happened here?

 [The kid still stares at him and is almost about to tear up, but immediately turns away from him and move on.
-Lang still gives the same confused look, as he arrives in somewhat a memorial
+Lang still gives the same confused look, as he arrives in somewhat a memorial c